 Every horse owner knows that once you find a good farrier, you don’t let them go — which can certainly be said of each one shortlisted for the NAF Five Star Profeet Farrier of the Year.
-The award winner will be revealed at the H&H Awards gala dinner at Ascot Racecourse on 2 November.
+The award winner was revealed at the H&H Awards gala dinner at Ascot Racecourse on 2 November.

 Farriery career: began in New Zealand aged 16.

 I decided to become a farrier when… My family always had horses but I decided at 13 to do farriery.
 I came to England in 1999 and got my diploma.